 Love and Punishment

 In the minds of many, love excludes punishment of any sort.
-They believe that if God is loving, then he cannot punish people for wrongdoing, and if there is a final judgment, then God will just forgive everyone.
-Conversely, many others believe that if God does punish people for their sins, then he cannot be loving.
+They believe that if God is loving, then he cannot punish for wrongdoing, and if there is a final judgment, then God will just forgive everyone.
+Conversely, others believe that if God does punish people for their sins, then he cannot be loving.
 It is either love or justice, one or the other, not both.
-Those who know the Bible understand God to be both loving and just, but may conclude that he cannot be both at the same time.
+Those who know the Bible understand God to be both loving and just but may conclude that he cannot be both at the same time.

-There is a trend within some churches to teach that a loving God could never sentence anyone to a final punishment.
+There’s a trend within some churches to teach that a loving God could never sentence anyone to a final punishment.
 They view the final judgment not being final at all, believing God will give everyone opportunities to be saved even after they die.
 In this belief the final judgment is only for the purpose of refining and purifying the evil from all people, not for irreversibly punishing evil people.

 But what about God’s love for everyone?

 Some cite 1 Corinthians 13:8 in support the view that God forgives everyone: “Love never fails.”
 Their reasoning is: God is all powerful, and he is also love.
 So then his love will always bring about a good result, including forgiving and bringing all people to salvation.
 But when we read this verse in its context, we see the intended meaning: that although prophecies, tongues, and knowledge will cease, love will never cease.
 Because God is love, and he is also eternal, then love itself must also be eternal.
 It does not mean that God’s love will in all cases reconcile people to himself.
 We can easily see that in our daily lives, our love doesn’t always reconcile those we love back to ourselves.

 Another verse that people will quote to bolster this idea is 1 Timothy 2:3-4: “God our Savior, who wants all men to be saved…” Doesn’t this prove that God will forgive everyone?
 As their argument goes, because God wants all people to be saved, then all people will be saved.